 Each child is an individual and so the success of each child with language and communication varies.
 Success may not necessarily be dependent on the type, degree, shape, or laterality of the hearing loss.
-Age of onset, timeliness in identifying the hearing loss, and enrollment in early intervention are key factors in a child's success.
+Age of onset (when hearing occurs), timeliness in diagnosing the hearing loss, and enrollment in early intervention are key factors in a child's success.
 Some children with mild hearing losses are not as successful at communicating as children with profound hearing losses.
-A child's educational achievement is influenced by a variety of factors in addition to the hearing loss, such as learning problems, family support, communication choices, other medical problems, educational program availability, and the child's own motivation.
+A child's educational achievement is influenced by a variety of factors in addition to the hearing loss, such as learning challenges, family support, communication choices, other medical concerns, educational program availability, and the child's own motivation.